 Several anthropology students have completed museum internships here in the past.
 This internship provides an overview of basic museum operations and may include research, data entry, scanning documents, transcribing documents, photographing artifacts, inventorying collections, setting up public lectures, and more!
 For more information contact the museum here.

 The program is operated in collaboration with the Star of the Republic Museum at Washington on the Brazos State Park and Blinn College.
-The onsite coordinator for the program is Dr. Shawn Carlson, PhD, Curator of Collections at the museum (firstname.lastname@example.org).
 Students spend four hours per week for 15 weeks at the museum.
 The internship provides an overview of basic museum operations and may include research, data entry, scanning documents, transcribing documents, photographing artifacts, inventorying collections, etc. Students receive behind-the-scenes experience in museum collections by working with artifacts and documents dating from the Texas Republic period (1836-1846).
 In the course of the semester students will learn the basic museum functions including management, educational programming, collections, and exhibits.
 They will participate in one or more of these functions depending on their experience and the current needs at the museum.
-For more information contact the department advisor at email@example.com.
+For more information contact the department’s advisor, Mr. Marco Valadez (email@example.com).

 Ran by Utica College, this is a fascinating 24-day learning experience that features visits to some of the world’s greatest historical monuments and hands-on study using actual human skeletal remains, including at the magnificent 3,000-year-old archaeological site in Albania’s Butrint National Park.

 Field School Pozzeveri in Medieval Archaeology and Bioarchaeology

 The field school is an outstanding opportunity for students to gain practical experience…and bioarchaeological field and research methods – recovery, restoration, and analysis of human skeletal remains.